Azure-Readiness/HOL-IntroToCloudServices-VS2012/HOL.md

 The application you publish in this exercise requires both compute and storage services.
 In this task, you create a new Windows Azure affinity group where your services will reside.
 In addition, you create  a new storage account to allow the application to persist its data and a cloud service component to execute application code.

-1. Navigate to [https://manage.windowsazure.com](https://manage.windowsazure.com) using a Web browser and sign in using the Microsoft Account associated with your Windows Azure account.
+1. Navigate to [https://manage.windowsazure.com](https://manage.windowsazure.com) using a web browser and sign in using the Microsoft Account associated with your Windows Azure account.

 	![Signing in to the Windows Azure Management Portal](Images/sign-in.png?raw=true "Signing in to the Windows Azure Management Portal")